ivirshup/anndata-paper/paper.md

 Another big advantage is the on-disk representation, which even for pandas DataFrames is not yet resolved in a canonical way.
 For instance, there is none of the binary persistent formats are able to represent all entry types of AnnData.
 For instance, even such a key data type a categorical data types are not yet represented in the HDF5 format.
-Pickled dataframes are stable, but they are non-persistent.
+Pickled dataframes are stable, but they are non-persistent. <!-- I don't know what this means -->

 In the R ecosystem, in-memory objects are serialized and written to disk.
 This is problematic since that data cannot be read by another tool, and may become inaccessible even after software updates.
 If one chooses to use standard formats to represent all elements of a dataset, a set of standards has to be chosen.
-AnnData has chosen self-describing hiearchical data formats such as HDF5 and `zarr` [https://doi.org/10.5281/zenodo.3773449] for this purpose.
+AnnData has chosen self-describing hierarchical data formats such as HDF5 and `zarr` [https://doi.org/10.5281/zenodo.3773449] for this purpose.
 AnnData objects can be efficiently saved to disk using standardized formats \autoref{fig:ecosystem}.
 This means the data is accessible from other programming environments, as opposed to a serialized format like `pickle` or `Rdata`.